dev-hyang/Trine-MSIS-Program/2023FT2-IS5203-NetworkManagement/Week2/Dis.md

 ## References
 Bosko, M. (2023, Feb 1).
 CLI vs. GUI: What Are the Differences? *phoenixNAP*. https://tableplus.com/blog/2018/08/cli-vs-gui-which-one-is-better.html
 Taylor, B. (2020, May 18).
 To start talking about different distributions, I think it's important to first preface with a reminder [Comment on the blog post “Explain the different popular Linux distros”]. *DEV*. https://dev.to/ben/explain-the-different-popular-linux-distros-fh7#comment-p5p1

+# 2
+1st Reply to Weixiao Sang
+2nd Reply to Shenghui Wu